sbadirli/Fine-Grained-ZSL-with-DNA/BZSL/README.md

 ## Data

-You can find datasets inside the supplementary material under the folder `data`.
+You may download the data from this anonymous [link](https://www.dropbox.com/sh/gt6tkech0nvftk5/AADOUJc_Bty3sqOsqWHxhmULa?dl=0).
+Please put the `data` folder into the same directory which contains the folders for codes.

 ## Experiments